 - Public Health Dorset

-The population of approx. 787,000 is expected to grow to above 800,000 by 2023, with 70 per cent aged over 70.
+The population of some 787,000 is expected to grow to above 800,000 by 2023, with 70 per cent aged over 70.
 7.8 per cent of the population live in the most deprived areas of England and life expectancy for men varies by more than 11 years.
 More people are living longer with long-term conditions.

 The integrated care system covers the following area: